MartMonster/Software-Engineering-Belsimpel/README.md

 # Software-Engineering-Belsimpel
+## Prerequisites:
+To run this project you need `node` with `npm`, and `composer`.
+To run this project you need to follow both of the "how to run" instructions below on the same physical device, otherwise it will not work.

 ## Back-End
 ### Documentation/API specification
 inside the `Documentation` directory there a file `openapi.yaml`.
 This is our API specification